 This situation can be clearly visible i.e. on Google satellite imagery when we take a look at some mountainous areas (Pic.
 2).
 The vegetation development variations between spring and autumn are considerable.

 Another graph shows the relation between the NDVI index and other factors throughout the year based on observations in Smokey Mts (Norman, Hargrove, Christie, 2017).

 The shape of the NDVI is not symmetrical.
 It means, that the green-up process during the spring has a different scenario than the brown-down period during the fall.
 The period, when the leaf drop is observed might take longer, than leaf development, because we are taking into account both leaf coloration and leaf drop as per the pattern below (Pic.
 4).

 The pattern above clearly shows that the fall phenology period is over twice longer as the spring phenology period.
 The process of leaf coloration and drop doesn’t look so simple and I want to discuss it more below.

 3. HOW LEAVES CHANGE THEIR COLOUR

 High temperature during the day means an efficient photosynthesis process, whereas the chill night causes the aforementioned leaf veins closure, locking these sugars in the leaf.
 This is a flashpoint to produce anthocyanins, directly from these imprisoned sugars.
-Anthocyanins, giving leaves the red coloration.
-The trees start to produce the anthocyanins in the autumn period.
+Anthocyanins, give leaves a red coloration.
+The trees start to produce anthocyanins in the autumn period.
 There are at least two reasons, why this group of pigments is produced.